First order rigidity of homeomorphism groups of manifolds: Parametrization of collar neighborhoods

 From the above claim and from the definability of $\Psi_{i,j}^w$, we obtain the desired formula $\on{collar-emb}(\underline{\kappa}, \pi,\rho,\pi')$ expressing the map $u$.
 We complete the proof of part (\ref{p:col-nece}) in Theorem~\ref{thm:collar} by simply reparametrizing $u$ so that the level--$0$ set corresponds to the boundary.

-For the third claim, and hence part (\ref{p:col-suff}) of the theorem, we note that the condition~(\ref{p:col-first}) is equivalent to that $\cl U^*$ is contained in a collar neighborhood.
+For the third claim, and hence part (\ref{p:col-suff}) of the theorem, we note that the condition~(\ref{p:col-first}) is equivalent to $\cl U^*$ being contained in a collar neighborhood.
 Hence, we may simply start with a homeomorphism

-that satisfies $u(x,2) = x\in\partial M$.
-Using Ostrand's theorem (Lemma~\ref{lem:dim-facts} (\ref{p:ostrand})), we can write
+that satisfies Using Ostrand's theorem (Lemma~\ref{lem:dim-facts} (\ref{p:ostrand})), we can write

-for some $\cl \bar W_i\sse\partial M$ each of whose components $\cl W_{i,j}$ is homeomorphic to $I^{n-1}$.
+for some $\cl \bar W_i\sse\partial M$, each of whose components $\cl W_{i,j}$ is homeomorphic to $I^{n-1}$.
 We have a natural homeomorphism